-Overloading and Default Arguments
+Overloading and Default Parameters

-Step 1 — Understanding Function Overloading
+First Step — Understanding Function Overloading

 The core rule of function overloading is very simple: multiple functions can share the same name as long as their parameter lists differ—either in the types of the parameters or in the number of parameters.
 Note that the return type is not a factor—the compiler will not distinguish overloads based solely on the return type.
-Many beginners get confused here, thinking "returning int and returning double should surely count as different functions," but they don't, because the call site might completely ignore the return value, and the compiler cannot see the return type in that context.
+Many beginners get confused here, thinking "returning int and returning double should count as different functions," but they really don't, because the call site might completely ignore the return value, so the compiler cannot see the return type in that context.

 Let's look at the most basic example: